thduong479/thduong479/README.md

 ### Hi, this is Duong 👋

-👩‍🎓 MS in Business Analytics @ UOP
+👩‍🎓 MS in Business Analytics @ UOP, Bachelor's in Business Administration (minor in Finance)

 📈 Actively seeking opportunities related to business analysis or data analysis, starting in Spring 2024.